kenvilar/clubready/README.md

 - [x] Fix the Base Controller of ApiController, remove the middleware auth in api controller
 - [x] When the system not the user logout its account, its oauth token should revoked
 - [x] Hide the current user in super-admin list
+- [ ] Redirect to dashboard page after login for super-admin users

 ## PRODUCTION DEPLOYMENT
 1. Deploying Passport.